Scrum Pillars - Transparency, Inspection and Adaptation

 The Scrum methodology is based on an empirical process.
 This concept revolves around the idea that we can find out the truth through experiments with concrete and observable results.

-But in order to make good observations, there are three things necessary: transparency, inspection, and adaptation.
+But to make good observations, there are three things necessary: transparency, inspection, and adaptation.
 We call these the three Pillars of Scrum.

 Let’s dig a little bit deeper into each one.